 Using purple or blue shampoo once or twice a week will help eliminate yellow tones and maintain blondes.
 Add it to your routine but not daily.

 Purple Shampoo Tips:

 To get the maximum benefits, apply the shampoo to dry hair 15 minutes before you plan to wash your hair.
-Once time is up, wet your hair, lather and continue as usual.
+Once the time is up, wet your hair, lather, and continue as usual.